MP CM Shivraj Chouhan expands Cabinet amid Covid-19 lockdown

 Lok Sabha staffer tests positive for coronavirus

-The five, including a womanand two ex-MLAs, were sworn in by Governor Lalji Tandon at a simple function in the Raj Bhawan amid the coronavirus-induced lockdown.
+The five, including a woman and two ex-MLAs, were sworn in by Governor Lalji Tandon at a simple function in the Raj Bhawan amid the coronavirus-induced lockdown.

 Chief Minister Shivraj Singh Chouhan was present at the ceremony.